 Issuers that exhibit positive or improving ESG characteristics are selected through the Investment Manager's proprietary ESG scoring methodology, which is supported with the use of third party issuer-specific ESG data, where coverage allows.
 When assessing an investment, the Investment Manager will utilise its access to management and financial sponsors in addition to information published by issuers and through access to third party ESG research providers, where coverage allows.
 This information and interaction enable due diligence to be undertaken on the ESG risk profile of an issuer.
 For each asset, the Investment Manager analyses an issuer's ESG profile over time and consider relevant shocks that may impact the scoring.
 The Investment Manager undertakes ESG scoring of issuers that are owned or being monitored.
 ESG scores are compiled based on an analyst's assessment and presented in investment underwriting memos.
 Issuers are assigned both an ESG current state score and an ESG outlook score for environmental, social, and governance categories.
 The ESG current state score assesses the current sustainability profile of the issuer relative to the investment universe.
 ESG outlook scores analyse the momentum of the issuer on ESG topics in comparison to expected ESG development in the market.
-Investee issuers will be considered as being "positive" if they have a better ESG current state score.
-Investee issuers will be considered as being "improving" if they have a moderate ESG current state score and an improving outlook score.
+Investee issuers will be considered as being "improving" if they have a better ESG current state score and an improving outlook score.
 The Investment Manager adopts an active management policy in relation to ESG topics and has a preference to focus on engagement to improve material issuer transparency and behaviour.
 Engagement activity may be focused on key ESG credit risk areas.